Physella acuta: Distribution

 P. acuta is widely dispersed across the globe, largely due to the aquarium trade.
 It is an invasive species which can be found on all continents except Antarctica and is considered by Dillon and colleagues (2002) as "the world's most cosmopolitan freshwater gastropod".

-P. acuta was originally thought to be native to the Mediterranean region.
+P. acuta was originally thought to be a European species, as its first record in North America following Draparnaud's initial description was only published in 1997.
 However, reproductive isolation experiments and molecular genetic studies revealed it to be the same species as the North American Physella heterostropha and Physa integra.
 Comparative anatomy, fossil evidence, and phylogenetic data also support a North American origin, specifically within the United States.
 However, its exact native range within the country remains debated, with hypotheses for both eastern and western origins.
-The timing and pathway of P. acuta's first arrival in Europe are also uncertain.
-One hypothesis links it back to eastern U.S. populations via the 18th century cotton trade, although earlier or natural introductions have also been proposed.
-Once within Europe, its initial spread was likely facilitated by man-made canals.
+The timing and pathway of P. acutas first arrival in Europe are also uncertain.
+Anderson (2003) links it back to eastern U.S. populations via the 18th-century cotton trade.
+This hypothesis is based on the fact that Draparnaud's description happened during a time when the U.S. and France had trade relations, with traffic between the ports of Mississippi and Bordeaux.
+Other hypotheses for P. acutas first introduction to Europe have also been proposed, including natural dispersal by birds.
+Once within Europe, P. acutas spread was likely facilitated by man-made canals and water birds.

+The spread of P. acuta continues to be monitored and modelled in recent decades to inform efforts in its population control.
+While pesticides can affect non-target organisms sharing P. acutas habitat, predators of P. acuta can act as agents in biological control by decreasing the number of snails in the environment.
+Laboratory studies showed that water bugs (Diplonychus rusticus) and glossiphoniid leeches prefer preying on P. acuta even in the presence of other prey snails, although studies in natural environments are pending as of 2023.
+The black carp can consume over 250 snails per day under laboratory conditions, including individuals buried in the substrate.
+However, as of 2001, potential risks associated with introducing the fish, including pathogen transmission and unintended population growth, still need to be assessed.